mrshub/mrshub-website/_pages/software_contribute.md

 ## Submitting directly via GitHub

 Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with a link to your repository.
 Include the code folder, example data, `SUBMISSION.md` and `LICENSE.md` in the repository .
 We will fork the repository into the [MRSHub GitHub account](https://github.com/mrshub).
 Whenever you update your own repository and wish to have the new features included in the MRSHub repository, submit a pull request from your personal repository to the MRSHub repository, or let us know in the forum topic belonging to your initial submission.

+## Submitting through e-mail

+Create a .zip file containing the code folder and example data, `SUBMISSION.md` and `LICENSE.md`.
+Send this .ZIP file via [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) or include a link to a file hoster where we can access it.

 # Good coding practices